16 Top-Rated Tourist Attractions in Nova Scotia

 Located 40 kilometers from Halifax, Shubenacadie Provincial Wildlife Park makes an excellent day trip.
 The park is spread over 40 hectares and is home to a wide variety of native and exotic animal species, including moose, foxes, beavers, wolves, black bears, and cougars.
 Horse fanciers take note: the park is the only wildlife park in the world with Sable Island horses.

-11 Port-Royal National Historic Site
+14. Port-Royal National Historic Site

-Address: 53 Historic Lane, Port Royal
+Address: 53 Historic Lane, Port Royal, Nova Scotia

-13 Hall's Harbour
+15. Hall's Harbour

 Though it's lesser publicized than New Brunswick, the Nova Scotia side of the Bay of Fundy shares claim to the highest tides in the world.
-Hall's Harbour is not the pinnacle of that tidal range (head instead to the Minas Basin), but it is one of the prettiest with a wide sandy beach and wharves where docked fishing boats act as tidal markers.
+Hall's Harbour is not the pinnacle of that tidal range (head instead to the Minas Basin), but it is one of the prettiest, with a wide sandy beach and wharves where docked fishing boats act as tidal markers.
 At low tide, the vessel sits on the harbor bottom.
-A lobster pound and restaurant is the main destination in the tiny village.
+A seafood restaurant is the main destination in the tiny village.
 From Hall's Harbour, other Annapolis Valley attractions are nearby, including The Lookoff viewpoint near Canning, Cape Split hiking trails, and Blomidon Provincial Park.

-14 Ross Farm Museum
+16. Ross Farm Museum

 Ross Farm Museum does an excellent job of representing a working farm from more than 150 years ago.
 Numerous displays and buildings take visitors through a time warp to a bygone era.
 The 60-acre farm is, in fact, a real working operation, with a dairy barn, oxen pulls, and wagon rides.

-Address: 4568 Highway 12, New Ross
+Address: 4568 Highway 12, New Ross, Nova Scotia